 Associate of Science or Associate of Applied Science programs in electrical technology train students to install, test, maintain and repair electrical equipment and electronic circuits and devices.
 Students might receive training on programmable logic controllers (PLC), which are used in manufacturing and other applications.

-Programs generally are 1.5-2 years in length and divide instruction between classrooms and hands-on laboratory experiences.
-The labs provide opportunities for students to develop skills in wiring, installation, troubleshooting and repair according to the National Electrical Code (NEC).
+Associate's of electrical technology programs generally are 1.5-2 years in length and divide instruction between classrooms and hands-on laboratory experiences.
+The labs provide opportunities for students to develop skills in wiring, installation, troubleshooting and repair, according to the National Electrical Code (NEC).
 Specific lab exercises might include wiring a new building, installing a lighting system or connecting industrial equipment.
 OSHA safety practices are also covered in labs.

 - Alternating and direct current (AC and DC)